abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 * The dataset is unbalanced -- there are many more meccan chapters than medinan chapters, so if our classifier was just classifying every verse as meccan, it would get an accuracy of about 74%.
 Depending on the specific partitioning of the training and validation, we have an accuracy around 10 percentage points higher than that.
 * This is on a verse-by-verse level, under the assumption that every verse in a meccan surah is meccan, and same for medinan.
 This assumption is definitely not true, which affects both our training and evaluation of performance.

 A better indicator would be performance on a surah level.
-If we use a simply majority voting system (using all the verses in a chapter to "vote" for whether the surah is meccan or medinan), we get the following surah:
+If we use a simply majority voting system (using all the verses in a chapter to "vote" for whether the surah is meccan or medinan), we get the following results:

 | Round         | Accuracy   |
 | ------------- |:---------------------:|
 | Overall surah-level     |  94.73% |

 I'll confess, I was a bit disappointed when I saw that this wasn't closer to 100%.
 Which surahs are misclassified?
-It turns out that there are 6 surahs that are misclassified:
+It turns out that there are 6 surahs that are misclassified in the validation set:

 | Misclassified Surah         | Predicted type   | Confidence (votes) |
 | ------------- |:---------------------:|:---------------------------:|